GiulioMuraro/SDNViewer/README.md

 and functionalities to provide a user-friendly platform for network administrators and testers.
 These are the key features/components: Graph Display section, Details View section, Topology loading section, Ryu-controller output section, Mininet CLI Terminal section and HTTP requests to controller section.

+## Files and Components

+This project consists of the following key files:

+1. 'ryu_controller.py': This file contains the Ryu controller logic responsible for managing the network topology.
+It uses the shortest path switching to let the hosts communicate.
+2. 'topology_manager.py': The topoManager app is designed to manage the adding,removing of devices in the topology.
+It manages the storing of flow rules for the switches, and the mapping of the hosts, with their IPs and switches to which they are connected.
+3. 'mininet_runner.py': This file contains the emulation of the SDN topologies using Mininet as emulator.
+4. 'sdn_GUI.py': This file contains the GUI to test the SDN deployment.

+## Prerequisites

+Before using the SDN ensure you have the following mandatory modules installed:

+- Ryu Framework
+- Mininet
+- NetworkX
+- Arping
+- Matplotlib
+- Tkinter